-The release of funds for the project shall be back-ended as reimbursement completion and verification thereof.
-However, for programme administrators, the release of funds could be front-ended, with installments of 70% on sanction and 30% on completion.
-This could be extended to other entities on provision of appropriate sureties.

-In respect to credit-linked capital subsidy and interest subsidy, the scheme would be implemented through IREDA, which will be the designated nodal agency for disbursement of funds.

-The MNRE would place 50% of the estimated annual requirement of funds with IREDA upfront at the beginning of the year.
-The balance 50% would be released as second and final tranche of the annual requirement to IREDA. after receipt of Utilization Certificate, of not less than 50% of the first tranche released to IREDA.
-While releasing the second tranche, the MNRE would take into consideration, revision in initial annual estimate (if any) for appropriate funding.
+- 7.1 The release of funds for the project shall be back ended as reimbursement on completion and verification thereof.
+However, for programme administrators, the release of funds could be front ended, with installments of 70% on sanction and 30% on completion.
+However, this could be extended to other entities on provision of appropriate sureties. - 7.2 In respect of credit linked capital subsidy and interest subsidy the scheme would be implemented through IREDA, which will be the designated Nodal agency for disbursement of funds. - 7.3 MNRE would place 50% of the estimated annual requirement of funds with IREDA upfront at the beginning of the year.
+The balance 50% would be released as second and final tranche of the annual requirement to IREDA after receipt of Utilisation Certificate, of not less than 50% of the first tranche released to IREDA.
+While releasing the second tranche, MNRE would take into consideration, revision in initial annual estimate (if any) for appropriate funding.
 IREDA would present an audited annual statement of accounts.